SE-shapelets: Semi-supervised Clustering of Time Series Using Representative Shapelets: Conclusion

 \section{Conclusion}

-This paper proposes an SS-shapelets method that discovers representative shapelets with a small number of labeled and propagated pseudo-labeled time series for accurate time series clustering.
-SS-shapelets defines a new $SSC$ to extract salient subsequences (as candidate shapelets) from a label/pseudo-labeled time series, and develops an effective $LDS$ algorithm to discover representative shapelets suitable for time series clustering.
-Through extensive evaluation on UCR time series datasets, we show that SS-shapelets generally achieves better clustering accuracy than counterpart semi-supervised time series clustering methods.
-Furthermore, we demonstrate that, with a small number of labels, shapelets discovered by SS-shapelets are better at clustering time series than shapelets discovered by the unsupervised method.
+This paper proposes an SE-shapelets method that discovers representative shapelets with a small number of labeled and propagated pseudo-labeled time series for accurate time series clustering.
+SE-shapelets defines a new $SSC$ to extract salient subsequences (as candidate shapelets) from a label/pseudo-labeled time series, and develops an effective $LDS$ algorithm to discover representative shapelets suitable for time series clustering.
+Through extensive evaluation on UCR time series datasets, we show that SE-shapelets generally achieves better clustering accuracy than counterpart semi-supervised time series clustering methods.
+Furthermore, we demonstrate that, with a small number of labels, shapelets discovered by SE-shapelets are better at clustering time series than shapelets discovered by the unsupervised method.